osheraz/haptic_pose_estimation/README.md

 To build the flx-finger, follow instructions in the [flx-finger](https://github.com/osheraz/flx-tac-finger).

-Before launching the hand, load the `force.ino` code into the arduino.
+Before launching the hand, load the `force.ino` code into the arduino located in the `hand_control\arduino` folder.

 ---
 ### Control the Model-O with flx-finger